maths/moodle-qtype_stack/api/README.md

 - boolean: `passed`: Did the test pass?
 - string: `reason`: Reason for failure.
 A test empty message or the part of the output (e.g. score) which doesn't match the expected result.
 - object: `inputs`: Keyed by input name.
 Details of the inputs and their values.
 - object: `outcomes`: Keyed by PRT name.
 Details of the outcomes and expected outcomes for each PRT.
+Each PRT outcome includes the legacy delimiter-separated `answernote` string, plus structured `answernotes` and `prtanswernotes` arrays.

 Example result object:
 ```